 Useful Life Definition

-Useful life is the estimated time period for which the asset is expected to be functional and can be put it to use for company’s core operations and serves as an important input for calculating depreciation for assets which affects the profitability and carrying value of the assets.
+Useful life is the estimated period for which the asset is expected to be functional and can be used for the company's core operations and serves as an important input for calculating depreciation for assets which affects the profitability and carrying value of the assets.

-It is an estimation of a period until which the asset can be put to use, and it contributes to generating revenue.
-The following are the factors considered in determining it –
+It estimates a period until which the asset can be put to use, and it contributes to generating revenue.
+The following are the factors considered in determining remaining useful life –

-- Usage of the Asset – If the usage of the asset is more, then the useful life of the asset will reduce due to wear and tear, and it will get deteriorated rapidly.
+- Usage of the Asset – If the usage of the asset is more, then the useful life of the asset will reduce due to wear and tear, and it will deteriorate rapidly.

 - A newly procured asset will last longer than an already used asset since the same is already being put to use.